XHZhang01/intention-estimation-for-automated-driving/README.md

 These codes build a framework for estimation of other traffic participants' behaviors based on belief function theory.
 The crossroad scenario is simulated with this framework.

 More details can be found in XuhuiZhang_FP_Report.pdf.

+Usages of other functions are explained with comments, which can be found in the codes.

 ## Important functions are listed below